pipeforce/pipeforce.github.io/docs/guides/96_messaging.md

 pipeline:

   - mail.send:
-      to: sales@company.tld
+      to: "sales@company.tld"
-      subject: New Sales Order
+      subject: "New Sales Order"
-      message: Hello, a new sales order has been created!
+      message: "Hello, a new sales order has been created!"
 ```

 Now you would like to listen for new sales orders on the messaging bus.
 Every time a new such sales order has been